Year of Publication

 The pro bit model showed the best predictor of a GOTV target precinct was an Isaac precinct with a predicted effect of 5 percentage points per point of Isaac's primary percentage and a large z score of 6.45 (p<0.001).
 Closely following the Isaac precinct score, was a Gray primary precinct with a predicted effect of 3.5 percentage points per point Gray's primary percentage and a large z score of 5.92 (p<0.001).

 On the question of what characteristics tended to make a precinct targeted, the results show very clearly that the precinct being one in which Teresa Isaac was successful in the primary election mattered a lot.
 This reinforces, on a scientific level, the perception held among informed political observers; that the endorsement of Teresa Isaac had a major impact on her supporters, who did turn out and vote for Jim Gray in the general election.

 In terms of the effectiveness of the field operations, the results are somewhat surprising, given the review of literature.
 None of the individual field elements meet the minimum scores for significance, nor did they collectively.
 The larger take away suggests that voters were going to vote how they were going to vote, regardless of any contact from the campaign.

 Coots, Samuel Taylor, "Get-Out-The-vote (GOTV) Targeting and the Effectiveness of Direct Voter Contact Techniques on Candidate Performance" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 93.